 “Would you tell us,” she requested, “what details you know about your father’s business?”

 “Um, sure.”
-Sanosuke seemed a little skeptical, as if Megumi was asking for either a large amount of or some particularly dull information.
+Sanosuke sounded a little skeptical, as if Megumi was asking for either a large amount of or some particularly dull information.
 “His main job is — I guess was — working with different factions all over the kingdom negotiating accords and shit.
 I always thought it was the most boring job I ever heard of, but I guess if he was secretly working with enemies of the sovereignty, that makes it more exciting.
 Probably more money in that, too… not like we ever needed more money.”

 As Sanosuke went on in a very rambling fashion to describe his father’s work as he understood it, Kenshin was hard-pressed to restrain blatant laughter.
-Very little of what the accused had to say contained any significant detail, and some of it seemed so improbable as to suggest that Sanosuke either knew next to nothing about the actual workings of Makoto’s employment or was, once again, an extremely skilled — and entertaining! — dissembler.
+Very little of what the accused had to say contained any significant detail, and some of it seemed so improbable as to suggest Sanosuke either knew next to nothing about the actual workings of Makoto’s employment or was, once again, an extremely skilled — and entertaining! — dissembler.

 Megumi was a bit too deadpan as she asked her next question for Kenshin to believe her unaffected by Sanosuke’s amusing account.
 “You just recently turned nineteen, I believe.
 As a legal adult, how is it that you know so little of your father’s business?”